sgzlin5/Khala/README.md

 # Khala
-Khala Connect everything :)
+Khala Connect everything!

-Based on n2n, we add UDP punching process.
-It is possible to make a UDP hole between NAT3 - NAT4 or NAT4 - NAT4.
+Based on n2n, we add UDP punching process make it is possible to make a UDP hole between NAT3 <-> NAT4 or NAT4 <-> NAT4.

-We do not have any plan for further development and support, good luck :)
+We would not have any plan for further development and support, good luck :)

 ## Build